 maschere veneziane The original Venetian masks were rather simple in design and decoration and they often had a symbolic and practical function.

 Masks were often used to protect gamblers from giving away indiscrete looks, especially to avoid their creditors, or by "barnaboti" noblemen who went bankrupt, begging on the corners of the street .
+Venetian masks were used to hide and protect the wearer's identity during promiscuous or decadent activities, but they became also the symbol of transgression and freedom from the severe social rules imposed by the Serenissima Republic.

-The history of masks
+The history of mask:

 Copertina di una commedia goldonianaThe mask in the city of Venice has ancient origins and was used for many months of the year.
 Masks were allowed from the day after Christmas, which marked the beginning of the Venetian Carnival, to Shrove Tuesday which marked its end, but were forbidden during religious celebrations.
+As well as during the Carnival period, Venetians wore masks during the fortnight of the Ascension, and ended up wearing it, with a few exceptions, half-way through June.
+During all major events, such as official banquets or other celebrations of the Serenissima Republic, was permitted to wear a mask and a cloak.

-Codice Bottacin Maschere di VeneziaFrom the early 14th century, new restrictive laws started to be promulgated by the Venice Government, to stop the relentless moral decline of Venetian people.
+Codice Bottacin Maschere di VeneziaCodice Bottacin - From the early 14th century, new restrictive laws started to be promulgated by the Venice Government, to stop the relentless moral decline of Venetian people.

+This carnival legislation proscribed masqueraders at night, prevented men from entering convents dressed as women to commit "multas inhonestates" and prevented masqueraders from carrying arms or entering churches.
 To restore morality in Venice and avoid the incentive of immoral behavior of its citizens, the Serenissima Republic obliged them to wear a mask only during the days of Carnival and at official banquets only.

 The use of masks by both Venetians and foreign visitors during Carnival, created a great demand for masks and consequently contributed to the evolution of the figure of the mask-makers, registered artisans who created and sold masks in papier maché.

-The traditional Venetian masks
+The traditional Venetian masks:

-Pietro Longhi Nobili al RidottoBetween the most traditional Venetian costumes we find the bauta, a white mask covering almost the whole face, with a black cloak and a cocked hat.
+Pietro Longhi Nobili al RidottoPietro Longhi- Between the most traditional Venetian costumes we find the bauta, a white mask covering almost the whole face, with a black cloak and a cocked hat.
 This mask was very popular in Venice and was worn both by men and women because it guaranteed total anonymity as it allowed the wearer to eat and drink without having to remove the mask.

 Baute venezianeAnother traditional mask was the moretta, an oval mask of black velvet with a veil that was usually worn by women visiting convents and was attached to the woman's face thanks to a button held between the teeth.